areThereAnyUserNamesLeft/microservices-task/PROGRESS.md

     - Not the crocodile closest to the boat right now

-##### Where can I cut corners for speed and not introduce complication of writing from scratch?
+##### Where I can I'll cut corners for speed and not introduce complication of writing from scratch?

 ###### ~0930